OutSystems/CefGlue/README.md

 # CefGlue

-This is an attempt to make CefGlue available for Linux systems.
-Currently work in progress.

 .NET binding for The Chromium Embedded Framework (CEF).

 CefGlue lets you embed Chromium in .NET apps.
 It is a .NET wrapper control around the Chromium Embedded Framework ([CEF](https://bitbucket.org/chromiumembedded/cef/src/master/)).
 It can be used from C# or any other CLR language and provides both Avalonia and WPF web browser control implementations.

 Here's a table for supported architectures, frameworks and operating systems:

 | OS      | x64  |  ARM64 | WPF | Avalonia |